-The Department of Justice and Correctional Services has fired a former senior assistant state attorney whose anxiety, depression and bipolar disorder spiralled out of control for “absconding” from work even though he was booked off by a doctor.
+The Department of Justice and Constitutional Development has fired a former senior assistant state attorney whose anxiety, depression and bipolar disorder spiralled out of control for “absconding” from work even though he was booked off by a doctor.

 Attorney Darren Sampson, 45, said he has asked the department repeatedly in the past few years to medically board him, but his employer ignored his requests.
 He has been booked off work by psychiatrists and other medical specialists for much of the time since 2017.
 In late 2019, a doctor declared him medically unfit to work until 18 April 2020.
 He said he sent this medical certificate to his employer, but received no reply.
 On 21 February, the sheriff of the court came to his home to instruct him to report for work the following Monday or face dismissal.